vacp2p/rfc/content/docs/rfcs/22/README.md

 **Content Topic**: `dingpu`.

-This specification explains the Waku v2 chat protocol.
+This specification explains a toy chat example using Waku v2.
-This protocol is mainly used to enable showcase and dogfooding of the Waku v2 protocol.
+This protocol is mainly used to:

+1. Dogfood Waku v2,
+2. Show an example of how to use Waku v2.

-Each Waku v2 implementation currently supports the chat protocol:
+Currently, all main Waku v2 implementations support the toy chat protocol:
 [nim-waku](https://github.com/status-im/nim-waku/blob/master/examples/v2/chat2.nim),
 js-waku ([NodeJS](https://github.com/status-im/js-waku/tree/main/examples/cli-chat) and [web](https://github.com/status-im/js-waku/tree/main/examples/web-chat))
 and [go-waku](https://github.com/status-im/go-waku/tree/master/examples/chat2).

-There are no relation between this protocol and the protocol used by the Status app for chat purposes.
+Note that this is completely separate from the protocol the Status app is using for its chat functionality.

 # Design

 The chat protocol enables sending and receiving messages in a unique chat room.
-The messages MUST NOT be encrypted.
+The messages SHOULD NOT be encrypted.

 The `contentTopic` MUST be set to `dingpu`.